josh-works/josh-works.github.io/_posts/2021-07-28-depression.md

 ## What has helped

+This topic will eventually get more discussion.
+I'm doing things that are helping. _I have friends that are enormously helpful_, with and without awareness of what they're helping with.
+In this section, asterisks and qualifications abound.

-Asterisks and qualifications abound.
-Some threads through what seems to have helped has been things like:
+A thread through what seems to have helped has been things like:

 > Understand that when depressed, my reasoning exhibits different tendencies than when not depressed.
 Externalize my reasoning and emotions, let trusted friends weigh in on it.
 Trust them, and generally do what they suggest.